OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Microarray/Importing_a_Dataset.md

 ![image39_png](images/image39.png)

-Besides the *Details Window*, *Array Studio* also contains **Web Details On-Demand**. *Web Details* allow the user to connect to online websites for further information about a particular variable or probeset.
+Besides the *Details Window*, *Array Studio* also contains **Web Details On-Demand**, which is located by right-clicking on the variable name (i.e.: *Probeset ID*) within the *Details Window*. *Web Details* allow the user to connect to online websites for further information about a particular variable or probeset.

 In the *Details Window*, right-click on the row header cell that was previously selected.